Hawking radiation from acoustic black holes in relativistic heavy ion collisions: Observational prospects and conclusion

-We are very grateful to Amitabh Virmani, Sanatan Digal, Ananta P. Mishra, Ranjita K. Mohapatra, Yogesh Srivastava, Raghu Rangarajan, Nirupam Dutta and Rajiv V. Gavai for useful comments and discussions.
+\paragraph{Acknowledgment} We are grateful to Amitabh Virmani, Sanatan Digal, Ananta P. Mishra, Ranjita K. Mohapatra, Yogesh Srivastava, Raghu Rangarajan, Nirupam Dutta and Rajiv V. Gavai for useful comments and discussions.
 We would like to specially thank Somnath De for introducing UrQMD to us.
+A part of the work done by AD is supported by the Polish National Science Center Grant No. 2018/30/E/ST2/00432.
 OG sincerely thanks Institute of Physics, Bhubaneswar for financial support and hospitality as this work was conceived and semi-completed during an extended visit there.
+We also thank an anonymous referee for a very careful checking of the paper and for making very important suggestions and corrections.